-Well, we can, and, Michael, perhaps this might be one that you would comment on.
-I mean, ultimately, we feel this is the greater path, Vishal, to value creation for the two companies and the importance of the supply agreement and the relationship strategically that exists between the two companies.
-One is an anchor customer, the other in terms of security of supply.
-We felt this was the appropriate structure to create economic value.
+Well, and Michael, perhaps this might be one that you would comment on, I mean ultimately we feel this is the greater path, Vishal, to value creation for the two companies.
+And the importance of the supply agreement and the relationship strategically that exists between the two companies, one as an anchor customer, the other in terms of security of supply, we felt this was the appropriate structure to create economic value.

-But, Michael, if there's anything you would like to add, I'd be happy to pass it over your way.
+But Michael, if there's anything you would like to add, I'd be happy to pass it over your way.